-17Similar data cannot be replicated in Q'anjob'alan languages where 3rd person plural DPs do not trigger Set B morphology on the predicate, on par with 3rd person singular.
+12We are grateful to Rodrigo Ranero for data collection and discussion of these patterns.
+Similar data cannot be replicated in Q'anjob'alan languages where 3rd person plural DPs do not trigger Set B morphology on the predicate, on par with 3rd person singular.
 Furthermore, while Q'anjob'alan languages lack general determiners, they do have a series of nominal classifiers, which are impossible on extended reflexive objects (Coon et al. 2014; Royer 2017, 2019).
 Coon et al. take the obligatory absence of nominal classifiers to indicate that extended reflexive objects have pseudo-incorporated into the verb and thus remain low.
 However, their account does not capture the fact that extended reflexive objects need not appear adjacent to the verb (Coon et al. 2014, fn.
 28).
 Our account here is compatible with an analysis in which the Q'anjob'alan extended reflexive object raises and lacks a classifier for independent semantic reasons (see Royer 2019).

-$^{^{18}}$ Note that subsequent movement of the subject to a higher position above the object will not suffice, as such movement is uniformly \bar{A} -movement, which does not create new antecedents for binding.
+13Note that subsequent movement of the subject to a higher position above the object will not suffice, as such movement is uniformly Ā-movement, which does not create new antecedents for binding.